Can cats eat bananas, or are you bananas to think so?

 How can I get my cat to try Untamed?

 The easiest way to avoid cats craving exotic treats like bananas is to make sure your food satisfies all their desires.

 Untamed makes getting the best for your kitty easy—all you need to do is:

 - Tell us more about your cat

-- Review our tailored meal plan
+- Review the meal plan generated

 - Order your kitty’s trial pack